ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-If there are multiple Local Endpoints or Remote Endpoints configured, then initiating a `Rendezvous` action will systematically probe the reachability of those Endpoint candidates following an approach such as that used in Interactive Connectivity Establishment (ICE) {{?RFC8445}}.
+If there are multiple Local Endpoints or Remote Endpoints configured, then initiating a `Rendezvous` action will systematically probe the reachability of those endpoint candidates following an approach such as that used in Interactive Connectivity Establishment (ICE) {{?RFC8445}}.

-If the Endpoints are suspected to be behind a NAT, `Rendezvous` can be initiated using Local Endpoints that support a method of discovering NAT bindings such as Session Traversal Utilities for NAT (STUN) {{?RFC8489}} or Traversal Using Relays around NAT (TURN) {{?RFC8656}}.
+If the endpoints are suspected to be behind a NAT, `Rendezvous` can be initiated using Local Endpoints that support a method of discovering NAT bindings such as Session Traversal Utilities for NAT (STUN) {{?RFC8489}} or Traversal Using Relays around NAT (TURN) {{?RFC8656}}.
 In this case, the